allanliebold/mailroom/README.md

 CodeFellows Assignment: Mailroom Madness.

-This is a tool which tracks a list of donars based on the their contributions.
+This is a tool which tracks a list of donors based on the their contributions.
-    -The user may send a thank you message to a current donar.
+    -The user may send a thank you message to a current donor.
-    -The user may enter a new donar.
+    -The user may enter a new donor.
-    -The user may create a report of existing donars based on size and average contribution.
+    -The user may create a report of existing donors based on size and average contribution.

 The user may select one of three intitial options: Send a Thank You, Get Report or Quit the Prompt
-    -Selecting Thank you prompts for the entry of a donar name -the user may enter the new donar if not already present in list of donars -The prompt compiles donar information and responds with a 'Thank You' template for the selected donar -Selecting Create Report will iterate through a python dictionary and generate a report sorting the donars by size of their contributions and the average contribution.
+    -Selecting Thank you prompts for the entry of a donor name -the user may enter the new donor if not already present in list of donors -The prompt compiles donor information and responds with a 'Thank You' template for the selected donor -Selecting Create Report will iterate through a python dictionary and generate a report sorting the donors by size of their contributions and the average contribution.

 It is implemented using command line prompt.

-Authors: David Franklin, Allen Liebold
+Authors: David Franklin, Allan Liebold